Other News

 Why Small Businesses Are Thankful For Capital Funding

 When you want to start a small business many of the initial decisions and plans can be fun!
 It can be fun to think of a business name and pick a logo.
 You’re passionate about it.
 You’re looking to solve problems for your customers.
 You have a mission you want to achieve—it’s all so inspiring!
 But starting a small business takes more than passion and inspiration.
-It takes resources, time, and something called “capital.”
+It takes resources, time, and capital.

 A Capital Definition

 We all know about capital cities and capital letters.
 But what is “capital” when it comes to the business world?
-We looked it up in the dictionary.
-Which of course—because this is the 21st century—means we Googled it:

 cap·i·tal